10up/ElasticPress/README.md

         * ```second``` (int) - Second (0 to 59).
         * ```dayofweek``` (int|array) - Weekday number, when week starts at Sunday (1 to 7).
         * ```dayofweek_iso```  (int|array) - Weekday number, when week starts at Monday (1 to 7).

+    This is a simple date query example which will return posts which are created on January 1st of 2012 from all sites:

     ```php
     new WP_Query( array(